-- Full-time bilingual social worker / counselor to support the significant emotional needs of our student community. - Access to additional medical, dental and emotional support on campus - Assistance for providing safe routes to and from school - Ongoing professional development and training to ensure all staff members are aligned and committed to the core aspects of our community school practices (includes internal and external training opportunities). - A comprehensive social-emotional growth system (Sown To Grow), where students can share their emotional wellbeing and experience at school and also build critical SEL skills over time.
+- Full-time social worker / counselor to support the significant emotional needs of our student community. - Access to additional medical, dental and emotional support on campus - Ongoing professional development and training to ensure all staff members are aligned and committed to the core aspects of our community school practices (includes internal and external training opportunities). - Instructional Coach (TOSA): Continued support for Intervention Learning Plans (ILPs), enhanced classroom instruction, student engagement and achievement. - Instructional Coach (TOSA): Develop SMART Goals with individual kids.
+Aiding students in balancing the day. - Instructional Coach (TOSA): Supporting and building the capacity for student goal setting, supporting students in rigorous online curriculum. - Counselor and Instructional Coach in developing a successful Hybrid MTSS Model for Virtual Learners.

+• A comprehensive social-emotional growth system (Sown To Grow), where students can share their emotional wellbeing and experience at school and also build critical SEL skills over time.